frederic-perez/AmE-dictionary/data/dictionary.md

 __spinal tap__
 __spindle__ _n_ :three::hammer:
 __spindly__
 __spinel__ Spinel is the magnesium aluminium member of the larger spinel group of minerals.
-Its name comes from Latin "spina."
+Its name comes from Latin “spina.”
 Balas ruby is an old name for a rose-tinted variety of spinel.
 __spinet piano__ :camera:
 __spinnaker__ _n_
 __spinning wheels__ :two::hammer: _Feel like you’ve been spinning your wheels in your job search?_